stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/04_import_geometry_data.md

     edit-geometry-node-added:
         label: "fig:edit-geometry-node-added"
-        number: 4
+        number: 5
         filename: screenshot_edit_geometry_node_added.png
         caption: "The edit geometry collection node should appear in the collection listbox on the left side."

     execute-geometry-collection:
         label: "fig:execute-geometry-collection"
-        number: 5
+        number: 6
         filename: screenshot_execute_collection.png
-        caption: "After executing the geometry collection, the geometry editor dialog should open up."
+        caption: "The execution of the geometry collection opens the geometry editor dialog."

     import-from-xml:
         label: "fig:import-from-xml"
-        number: 6
+        number: 7
         filename: screenshot_import_geometry_from_xml.png
         caption: "Start importing a geometry from a XML file by selecting the menu File->Import from XML."

     geometry-file-imported:
         label: "fig:geometry-file-imported"
-        number: 7
+        number: 8
         filename: screenshot_geometry_file_imported.png
         caption: "The geometry editor right after the import of a geometry file.
 The seisrock_sbk inventory was added as a XML inventory below the db_inventory.
 All elements of the inventory are expanded."

     geometry-overview:
         label: "fig:geometry-overview"
-        number: 8
+        number: 9
         filename: screenshot_geometry_overview.png
         caption: "Overview of the tutorial inventory."

     write-to-database:
         label: "fig:write-to-database"
-        number: 9
+        number: 10
         filename: screenshot_write_to_database.png
         caption: "Select the XML inventory and then click the menu Edit->Write to database."

     written-to-database:
         label: "fig:written-to-database"
-        number: 10
+        number: 11
         filename: screenshot_xml_inventory_written_to_database.png
         caption: "After the XML inventory was written to the database, the database inventory db_inventory is shown expanded."

     db-inventory-overview:
         label: "fig:db-inventory-overview"
-        number: 11
+        number: 12
         filename: screenshot_db_inventory_overview.png
         caption: "The overview of the data base inventory.
 After a successful import it should contain the same elements as the XML inventory."

     inventory-map-view:
         label: "fig:inventory-map-view"
-        number: 12
+        number: 13
         filename: screenshot_inventory_map_view.png
         caption: "The map view of an inventory can be opened by selecting the map view tap in the panel view."
 ---
 To import the station layout of the seismic network installed at *Hoher Sonnblick* the file `seisrock_sbk_inventory.xml` of the tutorial data set is needed.
-Make shure, that you have this file available at your filesystem.
+Make sure, that you have this file available at your file system.

 ## Opening the geometry editor
 To import the geometry file, the collection node `edit geometry` has to be executed.
-The access the geometry editor using the `edit geometry` collection node involves the follwing steps.
+The access the geometry editor using the `edit geometry` collection node involves the following steps.

 ### Create a collection named geometry
 To create a new collection, move the mouse pointer inside the collection listbox on the left side of the window and then open the context menu by clicking the right mouse button.
 In the context menu click the menu entry `new collection`.